FrancisBanville/ms_interpreting_probabilities/README.md

 decisions regarding network construction can affect our understanding of network properties [@Brimacombe2023ShoReu].
-There is currently no reporting standard that could guide the documentation of all types of probabilistic interactions [although @Salim2022Data discuss data standards for deterministic mutualistic networks].
+There is currently no reporting standard that could guide the documentation of all types of probabilistic interactions [@Salim2022Data discuss data standards for deterministic mutualistic networks].
 Clear reporting standards for probabilistic interactions would support more adequate manipulation and integration of interaction data from different sources and guard against possible misinterpretations arising from ambiguous definitions of probabilistic interaction networks.
 This documentation should outline the nature (i.e., local or regional) and type (e.g., predatory or pollination) of the interactions, provide information regarding the taxonomic level, identities, and characteristics (e.g., life stages) of the individuals involved in an interaction, present the mathematical formulation of probabilities, including clearly identified conditional variables (e.g., spatial and temporal scales), and describe the methods and contexts (e.g., location, time, environmental conditions) in which interactions were estimated.
 Inadequately documented probabilistic interaction data should be used with caution when analyzing ecological networks.
-The broad principles underlying our findings remain relevant and applicable across diverse ecological contexts involving direct interactions.
-In the following sections, we delve into the definitions of probabilistic interactions as we scale up from pairwise interactions to higher-level representations of ecological networks, i.e. local networks and metawebs.
+These broad principles remain relevant and applicable across different types of direct interactions.
+In the following sections, we delve into the definitions of probabilistic interactions as we scale up from pairwise interactions to interactions within local and regional networks.

 # Pairwise interactions: the building blocks of ecological networks